makrai/notes/fabbri2007-SummEval.md

 * CIDEr (Vedantam+ 2015) computes {1-4}gram co-occurrences between the candidate and reference texts, down-weighting common n-grams and calculating cosine similarity between the ngrams of the candidate and reference texts
-* Data Statistics: Grusky+ (2018) define three measures of the extractiveness of a dataset
+* Data Statistics: Grusky+ (2018) define three measures of the extractiveness
   * Extractive fragment coverage is
     * the percentage of words in the summary that are from the source article, measuring the extent to which a summary is a derivative of a text